 The Act broadly defines ‘safety-sensitive workers’ as anyone undertaking a ‘safety-sensitive activity’ – something which could significantly affect the safety of anybody on an aircraft; or an activity which, if not performed safely, could contribute to, or cause, an accident involving an aircraft.
 Safety-sensitive workers performing roles for DAMP operators can be tested.
 The criteria are outlined in Advisory Circular AC 99.1.

-The Civil Aviation Act 1990, which the 2023 Act replaces, does not contain any provisions relating to drug and alcohol testing.
+The Civil Aviation Act 1990, which the 2023 Act replace, did not contain any provisions relating to drug and alcohol testing.

 However, Civil Aviation Rules require adventure aviation (Part 115) operators to establish a programme for monitoring and managing risks associated with drug and alcohol use.

-Separately, there is a general requirement that any crew members are not impaired due to alcohol and drugs (current Rule 19.7, which will be moved to 91.118).
+Separately, there is a general requirement that any crew members are not impaired due to alcohol and drugs (Rule 91.118).

 Pilots and Air Traffic Controllers are also required to hold medical certificates and drug and alcohol use is part of the medical assessment required to hold a licence.